 Childhood trauma is more common than you think.
 And when a child has experienced trauma, it can lead to discipline issues.
 From abuse at home to bullying at school to the loss of a parent due to death or divorce, such events can leave a negative and lasting mark on youth.

 Sometimes the child acts out very aggressively, with little understanding or remorse for their behavior toward others.
 At the same time, they may refuse to accept responsibility for their behavior.
 This makes discipline especially difficult for adults.
 On the one hand, they know the child has been through a lot and try to give more leeway.
 But on the other hand, the troubling behavior simply cannot continue.

 Are you aware of the advantages and disadvantages of conformity and the importance of obedience?

 Conformity and obedience are natural and necessary in any society.
 This is how cultures perpetuate their values and traditions.
 However, obedience can promote stress on the part of all concerned.

 Here is an example: The parent requests or demands that the teenager makes the bed before going to school.
 The teen obeys.
-We would refer to this as Level (C) cooperation or conformity on the Hierarchy of Social Development.
+We would refer to this as Level (C) cooperation or conformity on the Levels of Development.